act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 #### Passed example 6

-Programatically determinable headings provide a context that together with the labels describe the purpose of the form fields.
+Programatically determinable headings provide a context that differentiates the purpose of the otherwise identically named form fields.

 ```html
 <h2>Shipping address</h2>